 Definition of Digression

-Examples of Digression Literature
+Examples of Digression in Literature

-J. D. Salinger’s novel, The Catcher in the Rye, is rich with digressions.
+J. D. Salinger’s novel The Catcher in The Rye is rich with digression.
 Many thought patterns of Holden Caulfield in the novel seem to be straying from the main topic, and hence unrelated.
-However, these digressions are relevant and important for the main topic, as they allow readers to get insight into this character.
-For instance, his statements about the intelligence of his sister, followed by description of how carefully she listens, reveal Holding’s concerns.
+However, these digressions are relevant and important for the main topic, as they allow readers to gain insight into this character.
+For instance, his statements about the intelligence of his sister, followed by a description of how carefully she listens, reveals Holding’s concerns.

-If it did not come strictly within the scope and bearing of my long-considered intentions and plans regarding this prose epic … to leave the two old gentlemen sitting with the watch between them long after it grew too dark to see it … I shall not enter into any such digression in this place: and, if this be not a sufficient reason for this determination, I have a better, and indeed, a wholly unanswerable on, already stated; which is, that it forms no part of my original intention to do so…
+“If it did not come strictly within the scope and bearing of my long-considered intentions and plans regarding this prose epic … to leave the two old gentlemen sitting with the watch between them long after it grew too dark to see it … I shall not enter into any such digression in this place: and, if this be not a sufficient reason for this determination, I have a better, and indeed, a wholly unanswerable on, already stated; which is, that it forms no part of my original intention to do so.”

 Function of Digression

-Another function is to emphasize or illustrate an idea through anecdotes or examples and establish a channel through which authors satirize a person or place.
-Besides these, many authors fear that if they do not digress from the main topic, naïve readers might not be able to differentiate between the reality and the fiction.
-The reason is that some topics are closer to reality such as poverty, strained relationships and crime, etc. Hence, they use it to put a check on their audience’s sympathetic identification with certain characters.
+Another function is to emphasize or illustrate an idea through anecdotes or examples, and establish a channel through which authors satirize a person or place.
+Besides these, many authors fear that if they do not digress from the main topic, naïve readers might not be able to differentiate between the reality and fiction.
+The reason is that some topics are close to reality, such as poverty, strained relationships, and crime.
+Hence, they use it to put a check on their audience’s sympathetic identification with certain characters.